Body By Simone Review: Is It Worth It?

 Numerous Body by Simone DVD collections are available on Amazon, and they each rank about four stars.

-We found from these reviews that many people thought the choreography in the workouts was challenging, though some believed each DVD should include more classes for the price.
+Many people thought the choreography in the workouts was challenging, though some believed each DVD should include more classes for the price.

 However, most people loved the exercises for the full-body challenge and felt that they were still engaging even after they had followed the workout multiple times.